An Ecosystem-Based Conservation Framework for Oyster Reefs

 coastal management, Decision support tool, Ecosystem models, ecosystem restoration, pollution/contaminant management

-Stakeholder engagement will inform the development of a conceptual model to help environmental managers forecast how Gulf of Mexico habitats and wildlife may respond to various island and beach restoration management actions.
+Stakeholder engagement informed the development of a conceptual model to help environmental managers forecast how Gulf habitats and wildlife may respond to various island and beach restoration management actions.

 Identifying Ecological Hotspots